Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Self-adjoint extension, outgoing boundary condition, and quantized decay

-which corresponds to inward-directed flux in coordinate space as $r\to0$, i.e.\ irreversible absorption at the singularity.
-In this way, the self-adjoint extension ambiguity of the Hermitian formulation is bypassed and the boundary condition is fixed in a physically unique manner.
+which corresponds to a strictly inward-directed probability flux ($j_r = -\sigma_\ell |C_-|^2 < 0$) as $r\to0$.
+In this way, the self-adjoint extension ambiguity of the Hermitian formulation is bypassed, and the boundary condition is fixed in a physically unique manner by the requirement of pure absorption.